meetmikey/RealDart/README.md

   - server/worker

 ### AWS
 - Add SQS queues for each of the queues listed in *serverCommon/conf.queue*.
-They should be named your $AWS_PREFIX + the camelCase queue name (e.g. justinDataImport)
+They should be named your $AWS_PREFIX + the camelCase queue name (e.g. 'justinDataImport').
+Give each queue the following configuration:
+  - Default visibility timeout: 10 minutes
+  - Message retention period: 14 days
+  - Maximum message size: 256KB (the default)
+  - Delivery delay: 0 seconds (the default)
+  - Receive message wait time: 20 seconds
-- Add an s3 bucket named $AWS_PREFIX + '-realdart'
+- Add an s3 bucket named $AWS_PREFIX + '-realdart' (e.g. 'justin-realdart')
   - Then create a folder for each of the folders listed in *serverCommon/conf.aws.s3.folder*

 ### Run it